Gay Man's Guide to Safer Sex

 On April 30, 2024, Gay Man's Guide To Safer Sex '97 marked 40 years since the discovery that the HIV virus causes AIDS with a sold-out screening in the mainhouse Barbican Cinema 1 of a restored and significantly revised 55-minute 2K Digital Cinema Print of the 2024 Director's Cut.
 The original star of both films Aiden Brady (as Aiden Shaw in the two Gay Man's Guide films) appeared in the ScreenTalk, along with director and presenter of the 1997 film Rob Falconer, and co-founders of UK HIV awareness and prevention organisation The Love Tank CIC Marc Thompson and Dr. Will Nutland, which was filmed by Barbican Cinema.
 Original cast members health educator and London Service Director Mark Maguire and Jono Wolf also attended.
 Prominent London clinics Mortimer Market Centre and 56 Dean Street, and Central North West London NHS Foundation Trust cooperated to launch new PrEP awareness lapel pins and QR code PrEP appointment condom packs at the event.

 The return of both films to the cinema screen was spearheaded by Barbican Cinema curator and programmer Alex Davidson who said of the 1997 film and 2024 Director's Cut: "It was like nothing I'd ever seen before – frank and unashamedly sex-positive."

-The 2024 Director's Cut returned to the USA as a selection for the Palm Springs LGBTQ+ International Film Festival 2024 in California, screening on September 24 in Camelot Theatres 500-seater Theatre One, East Baristo Road with Rob Falconer attending the show.
+The 2024 Director's Cut returned to the US as a selection for the Palm Springs LGBTQ+ International Film Festival 2024 in California, screening on September 24 in Camelot Theatres 500-seater Theatre One, East Baristo Road with Rob Falconer attending the show.
 The film won a Festival Favourites Audience Award and was locally supported by key Palm Springs HIV services and groups like PS Test's Dr. Phyllis Ritchie and US survivor's network Let's Kick ASS, led in Palm Springs by Jax Kelly.